jacopok/mlgw_bns/README.md

     instead, a greedy downsampling algorithm determines them
 - the PCA is trained on a separate downsampled dataset, which is then thrown out
-- the hyperparameters for the neural network are optimized according to both
+- the hyperparameters for the neural network are optimized according to both the time taken for the training and the estimated reconstruction error